makeitlabs/tormach-pendant/README.md

 # tormach-pendant

-Support for custom USB Pendant for the Tormach CNC mill with PathPilot control
+Support for custom USB Pendant for the Tormach CNC mill with PathPilot 1.x control.

+This is the legacy implementation that required heavy customization to PathPilot code, and was used at Makeit Labs from 2016-early 2023.
+It is being replaced with a newer version that emulates the official Tormach PathPilot Operator Console, to eliminate the need for the tedious customization process.

 Physical pendant based on Teensy LC:
   - physical CYCLE START, FEED HOLD, STOP, M01 BREAK buttons